pointer-jen/CodeYou_DA_Jan_2025_Capstone/README.md

   # LEGO
   _A data analysis project designed to exam LEGO data_

-  I have grown up as a fan of LEGO and have encourage this with my kid as well.
+  I have grown up as a fan of LEGO and have encouraged this with my kid as well.
 We enjoy spending time together building with LEGO so I thought it could be a fun topic for my data analysis project for CodeYou.
+Bringing together LEGO and data seemed like a good fit.

   ![Lego Data Story Telling Image](https://github.com/pointer-jen/CodeYou_DA_Jan_2025_Capstone/blob/main/images/Lego_data.jpg?raw=true "LEGO Data Project")